-Table 18: Section 8 participants impact ed by Florence. participarite imparte
+Table 18: Section 8 participants impacted by Floren ce. --- -----

 Fair Housing

 The State's Analysis of Impediments to Fair Housing, conducted in 2018, was conducted in conjunction with the 2016-2020 Consolidated Plan37 and will be refreshed in accordance with the new Consolidated Plan being submitted this year.